-If you’re interested in blogging, I can tell you that it can be great for people who don’t like to interact with other people.
-Don’t get me wrong, talking to people via the internet can be just as hellacious as communicating in-person, and often times it’s even worse.
+If you’re interested in blogging, I can tell you that it can be perfect for people who don’t like to interact with other people.
+Don’t get me wrong, talking to people via the internet can be just as hellacious as communicating in-person, and often it’s even worse.
 But there are options that you have that can limit your person-to-person contact with cyber folk.
 I’m not saying that these would be financially beneficial and in fact, they may even hurt you in the long-run.
 But they are options.

 - Deactivating your comments or just not reading or replying to comments.

 - Little interaction on social media.
 I say “little” because, in all honesty, social media is pretty important when trying to get traffic to your blog.

 As a new transcriptionist, you’re more than likely going to have to have a little experience under your belt before you can branch off into working from home.
-Working from home is great for people that hate people because, well … there’s no people.
+Working from home is ideal for people hate people because, well, there’s no one else around.

 Even if you score a job at a facility working a transcriptionist, you’ll still be working mostly independent.
 I remember when I worked at a doctors office as a medical assistant, I always wanted to switch places with one of their transcriptionists.
 She always complained about going back to working in the “dungeon” (basement) because it was so dark and lonely.
 Dark and lonely is my kind of heaven.